Phil Martelli: Bishop Kenrick High School

-St. Josephs (1985-2019)
+St. Josephs (1985–2019)

-Martelli began his career on Hawk Hill with SJU's 1985-86 NCAA Tournament team.
-In his decade as an assistant, he was part of the Hawks' NIT teams in 1992-93 and 1994–95.
+Martelli began his career on Hawk Hill with SJU's 1985–86 NCAA Tournament team, as an assistant coach under Jim Boyle.
+In his decade as an assistant, he was part of the Hawks' NIT teams in 1992–93 and 1994–95.
 After 10 years as an assistant under Jim Boyle and John Griffin, Martelli was named the 14th coach in school history on July 20, 1995, and just the third non-alumnus to coach the school.

-In his first season as head coach (1995–96) his team reached the final game of the NIT Tournament.
-In his second year, under the floor generalship of Junior point guard Rashid Bey, and help from Arthur "Yah" Davis and Dmitri Domani, Martelli's Hawks captured the Atlantic 10 crown and made it into the Sweet Sixteen round of the NCAA tournament.
+In his first season as head coach (1995–96) his team reached the final game of the NIT Tournament, losing to Nebraska 60–56.
+In his second year, under the floor generalship of Junior point guard Rashid Bey, and help from Arthur "Yah" Davis, Terrell Meyrs, and Dmitri Domani, Martelli's Hawks captured the Atlantic 10 (A-10) crown and made it into the Sweet Sixteen round of the NCAA tournament.
+St. Joe's ended the season ranked 12th nationally.

 They would not duplicate that success until landing future Naismith College Player of the Year Jameer Nelson and former NBA players Delonte West and Dwayne Jones.
+In 2000–01, led by Marvin O'Connor, the team was 26–7 and reached the second round of the NCAA tournament; Nelson being named A-10 rookie-of-the-year.
+Led by Nelson and West, in 2002-2003, the Hawks were 23–7, but lost in the first round of the NCAA tournament.

-With Nelson as point guard, Martelli led the 2003-04 Hawks to the greatest season in school history.
-The Hawks went 27-0 regular season.
-The Hawks lost to Xavier in the Atlantic 10 Tournament, and reached the Elite Eight, ultimately losing to Oklahoma State to finish with a record of 30–2.
-This is "officially" the deepest run that St. Joseph's has ever made in the tournament; the 1960-61 team went all the way to the Final Four and won the third-place game, but that run was scrubbed from the books due to a gambling scandal.
-That year, Martelli was named Naismith College Coach of the Year.
+With Nelson as point guard, Martelli led the 2003–04 Hawks to the greatest season in school history.
+The Hawks went 27–0 regular season.
+The Hawks lost to Xavier in the Atlantic 10 Tournament, and reached the Elite Eight, ultimately losing to Oklahoma State 64–62, to finish with a record of 30–2.
+This is "officially" the deepest run that St. Joseph's has ever made in the tournament; the 1960–61 team went all the way to the Final Four and won the third-place game, but that run was scrubbed from the books due to a gambling scandal.
+That year, Martelli was named Naismith College Coach of the Year, and Nelson player of the year.

 In 2004–05, Martelli led the Hawks back to the final game of the NIT, where they lost to South Carolina.
-During the season, Martelli won his 235th game on Hawk Hill, passing Hall of Famer Jack Ramsay as the winningest coach in school history.
+During the season, Martelli won his 235th game on Hawk Hill, passing Hall of Famer Jack Ramsay as the second-winningest coach in school history; behind only Billy Ferguson (whom Martelli later surpassed).